Voom expects Mexico City chopper taxi service app to take off

-MEXICO CITY, April 24 (Reuters) - Helicopter booking app Voom expects its new Mexico City operations to capitalize on some of the worst traffic in the world to eclipse the growth it has seen in Brazil, the company’s chief executive said.
+MEXICO CITY (Reuters) - Helicopter booking app Voom expects its new Mexico City operations to capitalize on some of the worst traffic in the world to eclipse the growth it has seen in Brazil, the company’s chief executive said.

 Voom, a subsidiary of France’s Airbus, launched in March in the Mexican capital and after setting up last year in Sao Paulo, the second most populous city in the Americas behind the Mexican capital.